 Due to concerns about the possible effects of coumarin, several years ago the German Federal Institute for Risk Assessment warned against consuming large amounts of Cassia cinnamon.

 And then there’s the burn.
 Parenting experts recommend keeping spices out of reach from children.
 One of the threats to children who play in the spice cabinet is cinnamon, which when ingested can cause severe burning of the mouth and throat, requiring immediate medical attention.
 The burning may be so severe that the child can suffer from swelling of the mouth or throat, blocking access to air and potentially leading to death.
 (In fact, the death of a 4-year-old in 2015 exposed the need for concern.)

 In many cases, the coughing is so severe that the challengee has difficulty catching his breath.
 For anyone suffering from asthma or COPD, this can be very serious.
 And in fact, ground cinnamon can lead to a bronchial constriction — according to the University of Michigan Health System — and that can be life threatening.

-Cinnamon also contains as essential oil called cinnamal, which can act as an allergen in a fair amount of people.
+Cinnamon also contains an essential oil called cinnamal, which can act as an allergen in a fair amount of people.
 Those who are allergic to cinnamon can suffer from contact dermatitis — and according to the University of Maryland Medical Center, cinnamon can also cause a severe allergic reaction that can lead to anaphylactic shock.
 We can only hope that someone who knows they are allergic to cinnamon would politely decline the challenge; but for someone who wasn’t aware of the existence or severity of an allergy, the results could be … challenging.

 Editor's note: This story was written in 2012, long before the tragic death of a boy in Kentucky in 2015, but it only emphasizes the need for caution — be it teens or toddlers in the kitchen.